 Shawn is a thespian, theatre director, playwright, photographer, editor and poet.
 He has worked as ethnographer and co-artistic director (Teatr Korzenie) on various projects in Toronto, Vancouver, Winnipeg and Poland.
 Shawn is also a registrar’s assistant at Emmanuel College of Victoria University in the University of Toronto.

 Rajat is a visual anthropologist and a PhD student at the Department of Theatre, York University.
 His research interests are: everyday forms of resistance, verbal performative traditions, community archives, fiction and performance as a practice in producing collaborative audio-visual ethnography.
 Rajat is the founder of Espírito Kashi, a media project working on finding new embodied and critical ways of engaging with Intangible Heritage of rural India.
 His recent film, Kashi Labh, on the social aesthetics of dying in Kashi, India’s holy city, continues to reach newer audiences, conferences, film festivals, as well as private institutions.

-Please stay tuned as we use this blog to document, archive, and offer reflections and findings from our rehearsal and creation processes.
+Reflections and findings from our rehearsal and creation processes.